 A field-generated promising practice should demonstrate at least three of the following:

-- Impact/Outcomes: Guidelines and protocols that have been successfully used by at least one organization and with an emerging positive track record of improved clinical, operational, or financial (cost) outcomes, as measured by PSDA or other quality improvement mechanism.
+- Impact/Outcomes: The practice has been used successfully by at least one organization and has an emerging, positive track record of improved clinical, operational, or financial (cost) outcomes, as measured by PSDA or other quality improvement mechanism.

 - Satisfaction: The practice demonstrates improved patient or staff satisfaction as measured by a satisfaction survey/tool.